Milan Malpensa Airport: Early years

 Aviation activities on the site of today's Malpensa Airport began on 27 May 1910, when the Caproni brothers flew a Cal biplane.
 In the following years, many aircraft prototypes took off from the same site; eventually, it was decided to upgrade the farming patch to a more formal airfield.
 Both Gianni Caproni and Giovanni Agusta established factories on the new site; the airfield soon developed into the largest aircraft production centre in Italy.
 During the 1920s and 1930s, the airfield hosted two squadrons of the Regia Aeronautica Italiana (Italian Air Force).
+It was for advanced flight training held by an air bombing and gunnery school.

 In September 1943, Malpensa airfield was taken over by the Luftwaffe after northern Italy was invaded by Nazi Germany.
 Soon after their arrival, the Germans laid the airfield's first concrete runway.
+It was designated as Flugpatz 368 by the Luftwaffe and ANR Aeroporto N. 6 by the Regia Aeronautica, and was known by a number of names including Gallarate, Gallarate-Malpensa, Cascina-Malpensa, Cascina Costa, Vizzola Ticono, Gaspare Bolla, Adalberto Campaci, and Luigi Bailo.
+The airfield was split into three sides, which was the Malpensa side on the north, Cascina Costa side on the east, and Vizolla Ticono side on the west.
+This design was done intentionally to give the impression of three airfields to Allied forces.
+On the Vizolla Ticono side, a distribution and maintenance depot was installed for Bf 109 fighters, and it was also used by the Aeronautica Nazionale Repubblicana.
+There were 3 medium hangars and 5 buildings for repair workshops and stores.
+On the Gallarate side, there were 3 large hangars were on the northern boundary, and 1 large and 1 medium hangars on the western boundary.
+On the Cascina Costa side, there were 2 medium hangars and 2 buildings for workshops.

 After the cessation of hostilities during the Second World War, manufacturers and politicians of the Milan and Varese regions, led by banker Benigno Ajroldi of Banca Alto Milanese, restored the airfield.
 They aimed to make it an industrial fulcrum for the post-war recovery of Italy.
 The main runway, heavily damaged by German troops as they retreated from northern Italy, was rebuilt and extended to 1800 m.
 A small wooden terminal was constructed to protect goods and passengers from bad weather.

-After World War II

-Malpensa Airport officially commenced commercial operations on 21 November 1948 as Aeroporto Città di Busto Arsizio, although the Belgian national flag-carrier Sabena had started flying to Brussels from here a year earlier.
-On 2 February 1950 Trans World Airlines (TWA) became the first company to fly long-haul flights from Malpensa, using Lockheed Constellations on their services to New York City Idlewild Airport.

-A change of ownership occurred in 1952 when the Municipality of Milan took control of the airport's operator, the Società Aeroporto di Busto Arsizio.
-The operator's name was subsequently changed to Società Esercizi Aeroportuali SpA (SEA).
-After assuming full control, SEA decided to develop Malpensa as an international and intercontinental gateway, whereas Milan's other airport, Linate Airport, would be tasked with handling only domestic services.

-Between 1958 and 1962 a new terminal arrived at Malpensa and the airport's two parallel runways were extended to 3915 m, becoming the longest in Europe at that time.
-By the early 1960s, however, major European carriers such as British Airways, Air France, Lufthansa and Alitalia had moved the majority of their services to Linate Airport, which is just 11 km east of Milan's city centre, making it much easier for passengers to reach central Milan.
-This left Malpensa with just a handful of intercontinental links, charter flights and cargo operations.
-Malpensa suffered a decline in commercial traffic, with passenger numbers dropping from 525,000 in 1960 to 331,000 by 1965.